mpanighetti/dnd5e-rhythmancy/docs/ch-6-rhythmancy-magic-items.md

 Magic instruments function as regular musical instruments, but are imbued with additional arcane properties.
 Often such instruments provide access to rhythmantic songs, or enhance a rhythmancer's existing abilities.

 When used in worlds and settings where "instrument" does not exist as a magic item category, such magic items also count as wondrous items.
-Similarly, a wondrous item that can function as a musical instrument, such as the _pipes of the sewers_[^📒1️⃣], also counts as an instrument magic item, as long as the wielder meets the item's proficiency requirements to play it.
+Similarly, a wondrous item that can function as a musical instrument, such as the _Pipes of the Sewers_, also counts as an instrument magic item, as long as the wielder meets the item's proficiency requirements to play it.

 ##### Rhythmancy Magic Items
 | Magic Item | Category | Rarity | Requires Attunement |